dat-ecosystem-archive/docs/docs/intro.md

-# Dat Docs
+# Welcome to Dat!

 Dat is the distributed data tool.

+A new class of data management software puts advanced file syncing and archiving wherever you need it.
+Dat goes beyond fragile http, centralized storage, and vendor lock-in with radically improved data verification and networking.
+Sync files between your computer and the cloud with ease, but store them where you want.

-Share files with anyone using automatic version history, encryption, and live syncing.
-Dat connects users directly for quick file transfer and secure networking.
+Share files anywhere using automatic version history, encryption, and live synchronization.
+Users connect directly for quick transfer and secure communication.
 Use Dat to distribute scientific data, browse remote files on demand, or run continuous file backup. **Secure**, **distributed**, **fast**.

 **Built for the Public Good**